likhia/data-pipelines/README.md

         <img width="800" src="assets/create_sink.png">

+6. Wait for the status to become "*running*".

-6. Trigger a file read
+7. Trigger a file read
     1. Select the Terminal named `0_General`
     2. Place Data File
         ```sh
         cp stock-prices-10.csv /tmp/stocks
         ```

-7. Validate the data flow into the `stocks` table
+8. Validate the data flow into the `stocks` table
     1. Navigate to *Databases* in the Menu.
     2. Open the `irt` Database.
     3. Navigate to the `CQL Console` tab